richarvey/nginx-php-fpm/README.md

 sudo docker run -d -e 'GIT_NAME=full_name' -e 'GIT_USERNAME=git_username' -e 'GIT_REPO=github.com/project' -e 'SSH_KEY=BIG_LONG_BASE64_STRING_GOES_IN_HERE' -e 'GIT_BRANCH=stage' richarvey/nginx-php-fpm:latest
 ```

+### Custom Nginx Config files
+Sometimes you need a custom config file for nginx to do rewrites or password protection, etc. For this reason we've included the ability to have custom nginx configs pulled directly from your git source.
+Please have a read of the [repo layout guidelines](docs/repo_layout.md) for more information.
+Its pretty simple to enable this, all you need to do is include a folder in the root of your repository called ```conf/nginx/``` within this folder you need to include a file called ```nginx-site.conf``` which will contain your default nginx site config.
+If you wish to have a custom file for SSL you simply include a file called ```nginx-site-ssl.conf``` in the same directory.
+These files will then be swapped in after you code is cloned.

 ### Scripting
 There is often an occasion where you need to run a script on code to do a transformation once code lands in the container.
 For this reason we have developed scripting support.
 By including a scripts folder in your git repository and passing the __RUN_SCRIPTS=1__ flag to your command line the container will execute your scripts.
 Please see the [repo layout guidelines](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/repo_layout.md) for more details on how to organise this.